There are 10 birthday self reflection questions that you need to ask yourself every year around your birthday. And guess what? It’s my birthday today.

 If you are on the wrong path, hey, it’s okay.
 Look about you.
 There are myriad other paths to take.
 And you can choose to change course whenever you like.

-The very best question for self reflection is this: What path are you on?
+What path are you on?
 Where is that path heading?
 Do you need to change paths?
 And if so, what new path will you take?

 My path is in the right direction.
 I know what I am deeply passionate about.
 I have a life purpose.
 And I am working on it every day.
 My purpose in life is to spread spirituality by writing this blog and by writing spiritual-fantasy fiction.